brunosardinepi/dungeonomics/README.md

 - [ ] style email

 ### Users
-- [ ] profile page
 - [ ] need to be able to change email
 - [ ] need to be able to reset password
-- [ ] need to be able to signup with facebook and link google afterwards

 ### Campaign
 - [ ] add option in "edit campaign" to drag/drop to change order of chapters, order number should auto-update as you do it